 So if you haven’t already, you should be encouraging your colleagues to look beyond the coming easing of lockdown restrictions and to begin proactively preparing for a changed global economy and associated consumer needs.
 Acting now to better understand the implications for your brand will be crucial in helping you to weather the coming economic storms.

-If you’re interested in additional perspectives on the challenges facing wellness brands, then please do join our upcoming Clear Conversation on April 22nd – ‘How an illness is redefining wellness’.
+If you’re interested in additional perspectives on the challenges facing wellness brands, then check out our Clear Conversation on the topic – ‘How an illness is redefining wellness’.

 We’ll be publishing our point of view on the increased focus on mental and emotional wellness in the coming weeks – and continuing to invest in understanding the challenge facing wellness brands as we work through the crisis.